Creighton's McDermott reinstated after 'plantation' remark - WTMJ

 Assistant coach Alan Huss was in charge of the 17th-ranked Bluejays for their 93-73 home win over Butler on Saturday.
 McDermott will be with team for the Big East Tournament this week and the NCAA Tournament that begins next week.

+“I am grateful for the opportunity to return to all team activities and rejoin our incredible student athletes, coaches and staff,” McDermott said in a Twitter post Monday night.
+“I fully understand and recognize that this does not mark the end, but rather the beginning of my work in learning, growing and earning back the trust of those that I have hurt.
+I am committed to doing better.”

-Athletic director Bruce Rasmussen said he and university President the Rev. Daniel Hendrickson had discussions with players and their parents, former players and recruits as well as other stakeholders.
+Athletic director Bruce Rasmussen said he and university President the Rev. Daniel Hendrickson had discussions the past week with players and their parents, former players and recruits as well as other stakeholders.

 “I also witnessed the courage of our student-athletes when they used their voices to share their true feelings about last week’s remarks,” Rasmussen said, referring to a video shown at CHI Health Center before the Butler game.
 “Let me be clear: Coach McDermott’s use of the ‘plantation’ analogy was egregious and has absolutely no place in our society.
 His remarks have caused significant hurt to many on our campus and in our community.”